Comprehensive assistance provides a high level of independence

 Housing services for people with disabilities are available in group homes, housing groups and assisted-living facilities.
 In addition, service professionals provide support and assistance according to the customer’s needs on a 24-hour basis or at regular intervals.
 Finland is slowly replacing institutional care facilities with individualized housing service options.
 This is aimed is to allow people with disabilities to enjoy the highest degree of independence possible.

-Helsinki has several special schools for children with disabilities.
-These are the Toivola School and the Solakallio Special School in the district of Itä-Pakila, the Karviaistie School in Malmi, and the Sophie Mannerheim Special School in the city centre (websites of the schools are in Finnish only).
-In addition, there are several services that support children with special needs in integrated classrooms.
+Helsinki has several special education schools for children with disabilities.
+These are the Toivola School and the Solakallio School in the district of Itä-Pakila, the Karviaistie School in Malmi, and the Sophie Mannerheim School in the city centre.
+In addition, there are several support services for learning options that support children with special needs in integrated classrooms.

 Activities for people with disabilities

-Helsinki also offers many different kinds of activities and events for people with disabilities, including daily activity groups, work programmes, summer camps and courses, and sports and exercise clubs.
+Helsinki also offers many different kinds of activities and events for people with disabilities, including work and day activities and health and rehabilitation services.
 In addition, Culture Companions and volunteers can help clients to attend art, music and theatre events.

 The Support Center for Immigrants with Disabilities Hilma offers information about living in Helsinki, guidance with applications and forms, and peer support to new arrivals with disabilities or chronic illnesses.
 Services from Hilma are free of charge and available in all languages with the help of interpreters.